Il-Maqluba

 And then there is the story of Phoenician wells or probably cisterns.

 According to some studies the ancient Phoenicians excavated many large wells in this area.
-A half bell shaped well is still intact and can be seen easily covered with deffun.
+A half-bell shaped well is still intact and can be seen easily covered with deffun.
 The type of limestone in this area is called Tas-Sekonda which means a very soft and inferior type of limestone, which deteriorates very quickly.
-During many years the heavy rains weatherd the stones where the wells were excavated and formed this depressed land.
+During many years the heavy rains weathered the stones where the wells were excavated and formed this depressed land.

-The ground of the doline has its own micro climate, a result of the wind protection by the steep walls and the water in the surrounding area which flows unerground towards the doline.
-The floor of the doline is covered by dense maquis dominated by Bay Laurel (Laurus nobilis) and Malta's National Tree, the Sandarac Gum Tree (Tetraclinis articulata).
-Malta's National Bird, the Blue Rock Thrush (Monticola solitarius) is breeding at Il-Maqluba.
-The maquis in the immediate surroundings of the doline has Carob trees (Ceratonia siliqua) and Hawthorn (Crataegus monogyna).
+The ground of the doline has its own microclimate, a result of the wind protection by the steep walls and the water from the surrounding area which flows underground towards the doline.
+In other words its cooler and more humid.
+The floor of the doline is covered by dense Maquis shrubland dominated by Bay Laurel (Laurus nobilis) and Malta’s National Tree, the Sandarac Gum Tree (Tetraclinis articulata).
+Malta’s National Bird, the Blue Rock Thrush (Monticola solitarius) is breeding at Il-Maqluba.
+The Maquis shrubland in the immediate surroundings of the doline has Carob trees (Ceratonia siliqua) and Hawthorn (Crataegus monogyna).
+The biodiversity of the doline is the obvious reason why the trail does not go down to the floor.
+Actually there are the remains of a stone staircase which was cut into the rock long ago, but it is behind the fence, not maintained and quite dangerous.
+From the viewpoint its possible to see the vegetation, but it’s nevertheless protected.
+The doline is one of the 34 Special Areas of Conservation under the Natura 2000 EU network.